toolbar23/jjui-nvim/README.md

 # jjws.nvim

-Neovim helpers for juggling multiple Jujutsu workspaces.
+Neovim helpers for juggling multiple Jujutsu workspaces for agentic coding with OpenAI's CODEX.

 The plugin keeps track of every workspace you care about, remembers your per-workspace editor state, and wraps an auxiliary “agent” terminal so you can bounce between branches without losing context.

 ## What It Does